turbot/steampipe-plugin-ansible/docs/index.md

 connection "ansible" {
   plugin = "ansible"

-  # Paths is a list of locations to search for Ansible playbook files
+  # The plugin supports parsing both Ansible playbook files as well as inventory files.
+  # For example:
+  #   - To parse the Ansible playbook files, use `playbook_file_paths` argument to configure it.
+  #   - Similarly, to parse the Ansible inventory files, use `inventory_file_paths`.

-  # Paths can be configured with a local directory, a remote Git repository URL, or an S3 bucket URL
+  # The above paths can be configured with a local directory, a remote Git repository URL, or an S3 bucket URL
   # Wildcard based searches are supported, including recursive searches
   # Local paths are resolved relative to the current working directory (CWD)